Enteee/kamikaze/README.md

 # kamikaze 神風
 _A statically-linked one-shot setuid runner_

-Some tasks can only run right after container startup.
+Some commands can only run right after container startup.
 But at this point in time we hopefully already dropped privileges and switched to a non root user.
 But what if such a startup task would need root privileges just once?
 This is where `kamikaze` steps in.
-Install `kamikaze` inside your container and give your startup routine that one chance to run a task as root.
+Install `kamikaze` inside your container and give your startup routine that one chance to run a command as root.

 ## Installation